Thinking about building your own DIY floating hexagon shelves? Check out this project where I built my own floating shelving! Easy DIY project!

 If you don’t have a table saw, another method for cutting these pieces is to use a miter saw with a stop block.

 Ok, now for glueing them together.
-I don’t know why I chose to work on this make shift workbench instead of my nice and sturdy plywood bench right behind me, but lets just go with it.
+I don’t know why I chose to work on this make shift workbench instead of my Ultimate DIY Workbench (with PDF Plans) right behind me, but lets just go with it.
 I placed all my pieces upside down and butted them up to each other.

 I used two strips of tape to connect them together.
 I typically use painters tape for this but couldn’t find any so duct tape it is.

 After getting the pieces joined, I flipped it all over so that I could apply some DAP Weldwood glue in each one of the joints.
 This is a yellow wood glue that is for interior projects and I really like that it’s both sandable and also paintable.
 I applied a liberal amount in each joint so that when I rolled it up, I could see squeeze out along the entire area.